Physical, mental, and emotional health are intertwined and interconnected. And yet, too often they are treated separately.

 What is behavioral health?

-Why any primary care model must address behavioral health
+Any primary care model must address behavioral health

-The Vera APC model has proven that behavior change is the core driver of improved health outcomes (learn more about behavior change and APC).
+The Vera advanced primary care (APC) model has proven that behavior change is the core driver of improved health outcomes (learn more about behavior change and APC).
 It also demonstrates that, while providers and care teams can support a patient, the patient must be the one who decides to make positive steps in their life.

 How Vera integrates behavioral health into the APC model